Phantom-Horizon/CapabilitySystem/README.md

 `UCapabilityComponent` can run in two modes: `Authority` (default) where the server owns capability creation and replicates the sub-objects to clients, and `Local` where the owning instance builds everything locally (useful for standalone tools, previews, or controller-side widgets).
 Pick the mode per component instance in the details panel.

 ## Capability Lifecycle (AngelScript)
-AngelScript exposes the same hooks as the C++ classes, but the day-to-day pattern is slightly different: you only subclass `UCapability` or `UCapabilityInput`, and there is no `BeginPlay()` override.
-The template below lists every overridable function in the order they may run.
+AngelScript exposes the same hooks as the C++ classes, but the day-to-day pattern is slightly different: you subclass `UCapability` or `UCapabilityInput` and rely on the lifecycle callbacks below instead of overriding an actor-level `BeginPlay()`.
+The template lists every overridable function in the order they may run.

 ```c++
 class UMyCapability : UCapability